An email list is a no-brainer for every author.

 ConvertKit Features

-Below are some of the main features of ConvertKit that authors can get a lot of use out of.
+Below are some of the main features of ConvertKit that are most helpful to authors.

 Using the landing page feature, you can build a website where you give away a lead magnet, such as the first few chapters of your new book, or an author workshop course you build on Teachable.